 - Being a principal for no less than five years of a firm which has been a member of ACEC for no less than five years;

 - Service as an ACEC officer, director, or active committee member, and service to a member organization as an officer, director, or committee chair person; and

 - Demonstration of notable contributions in administrative leadership, design, science, literature, education, service to the profession, and outstanding civic leadership.

 Nominated by the Nebraska ACEC Board, Ron is honor and humbled by his recent ACEC Fellow designation: “It was a very unexpected honor to even be nominated, let alone to be elected.
 This certainly goes down as one of the highlights of my career.”

-Ron went on to say this about ACEC Nebraska: “There could not be a better group of people to be associated with, [people] who selflessly work to better the business that we are all a part of.”
+Ron went on to say this about ACEC Nebraska: “There could not be a better group of people to be associated with,

 While Ron is humbled to have received this recognition from his colleagues, JEO is humbled and honored that Ron chose to be part of the JEO family for so long.
 Throughout his 41-year tenure at JEO, Ron has been a great employee, mentor, and all-around person.
 Contributing as much, if not more, to JEO as he did to the field of engineering, Ron certainly deserves this incredible career accomplishment.